jack-hanlon/jack-hanlon.github.io/_posts/2021-06-21-cube_iterator.md

  <h1>Triangle Numbers iterate cube volume</h1>
  <p>
- The growth rate of discretely defined integer n cubes can be calculated by analyzing the effective differential between the n^3 value of each consecutive cube.
+ The growth rate of discretely defined integer n cubes can be calculated by analyzing the difference between the n^3 value of each consecutive cube.
  </p>
  <p>
  Suppose n: 1      2       3      4      5